Social-National Assembly: Involvement in Maidan

 During the 2014 Ukrainian revolution, the militants from the S.N.A and the "Patriot of Ukraine" were on the front lines of the street riots in Kyiv.
 According to Igor Krivoruchko, the leader of the Kyiv's S.N.A. branch, its members started clashes with the police near the Presidential Administration Building (Kyiv) and also initiated the Hrushevskoho Street riots.
 They seized and burned on 18 February 2014 the central office of the ruling party - the Party of Regions - in Kyiv.
-A bystander, 57-year-old IT engineer who tried to stop the attackers from entering the server room, was beaten to death.